Arctic sea ice at maximum extent for 2022

-Arctic sea ice has likely reached its maximum extent for the year, at 14.77 million square kilometers (5.70 million square miles) on March 21, 2021, according to scientists at the National Snow and Ice Data Center (NSIDC) at the University of Colorado Boulder.
-The 2021 maximum is tied with 2007 for seventh lowest in the 43-year satellite record.
+Arctic sea ice has likely reached its maximum extent for the year, at 14.88 million square kilometers (5.75 million square miles) on February 25, according to scientists at the National Snow and Ice Data Center (NSIDC) at the University of Colorado Boulder.
+The 2022 maximum is the tenth lowest in the 44-year satellite record.

 For more details and images, please see the NSIDC Arctic Sea Ice News & Analysis page.

 NSIDC is part of the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder.
 The NSIDC Arctic Sea Ice News & Analysis is supported in part by NASA.